-The number 1 active ingredient in Pepto Bismol is bismuth subsalicylate.
+The active ingredient found in Pepto Bismol is bismuth subsalicylate.

 Bismuth subsalicylate is an antacid and antidiarrheal.
 The compound acts as a binding agent within the gut and is also thought to slow down motility in the gut.
 Serious side-effects in dogs is rare.
 The biggest concern with bismuth subsalicylate is that it coats the bowels and turns them black.
 When that happens, it’s hard to determine if there is blood in the stool.

 Small doses of Pepto Bismol over the short-term (1 day or within 24 hours) is fine, but the active compound turns the stool black.
 When that happens, you can’t be sure your dog doesn’t have blood in the stool, which could indicate a number of things including:

 If you have a dog that gets an upset stomach from time-to-time, you might want to consider buying antacid and antidiarrheal medications specially formulated for dogs.
 Ask your veterinarian for suggestions or stop by a reputable pet store.